YumcoderCom/YumcoderCom/README.md

 - 👯 I’m looking to collaborate on developent of block-chian or social network project with Rust, Golang, Reactjs or Flutter

 ### Contact:
-- How to reach me on Telegram:
+- You can message me on Telegram:
   - [Telegram](https://t.me/yumcoder),
   - [Telegram_Web_Channel](https://t.me/sharif_web_programming)
-- 📫 Or By email :
+- 📫 I can be reached by email at:
   - Omid.jn[AT]gmail.Com
   - o.jafarinezhad[AT]mail.utoronto.ca